mongodb/mongo-c-driver/src/libmongoc/doc/learn/get/from-source.rst

 "|version.pre|").
 To clone the repository using the command line, the following command may be used::

-  $ git clone https://github.com/mongodb/mongo-c-driver.git --branch="$VERSION" "$SOURCE_DIR"
+  $ git clone https://github.com/mongodb/mongo-c-driver.git --branch="$VERSION" "$SOURCE"

 .. _learn.obtaining.archive: